Tracks

 Safari Rally Kenya, covering 356.98km over 19 stages in the Great Rift Valley, runs from June 22-25, 2024.
 Starting in Nairobi, the event features challenging rocky tracks and potential thunderstorms.
 Friday's stages around Lake Naivasha total 125.54km, Saturday's longest leg is 150.88km, and Sunday's finale includes the Malewa, Oserian, and Hell’s Gate stages, with the latter forming the Wolf Power Stage before the finish in Naivasha.

-Naivasha, KE WRC Kenya Rally Track 2024
+WRC Kenya Safari Rally Track 2025

 Sokol International Racetrack